The Beginning by Debbie Langdon-Davies

 Above all, he would want to say ‘THANK YOU’ to all of you and your colleagues, your predecessors and those to come in the next 75 years.
 So this is my chance to say thank you on his behalf.

-Join us in celebrating 75 years of helping children: Sponsor a child today.
+Join us in our commitment to improving the lives of children: Sponsor a child today!